Configure Nerdio Manager for Unified Application Management

 Enter the following information:

-Resource group: From the drop-down list, select the resource group.
+Resource group: From the drop-down list, select the resource group where the WinGet resources should be created.

-Storage account: From the drop-down list, select the storage account.
-Optionally, type the name for a new storage account.
+Storage account: From the drop-down list, select an existing storage account.
+Optionally, enter the name for a new storage account.

 -